-Sword & Sorcery brings something new to the dungeon crawl category, but it wasn’t a hit with me or my group.
-I love the way you can build unique characters, I love the way the game looks, and the story it tells is pretty great, but this game is definitely not for me.
+Sword & Sorcery brings something new to the dungeon crawler category, but it wasn’t a hit with me or my group.
+I love the way you can build unique characters, I love the way the game looks, and the story it tells is pretty great, but this game is not for me.

 We played three sessions of two games apiece, and I got a headache during two of those sessions.
 It was just way too much looking at this character’s abilities, then that character’s abilities, then going to the rule book to make sure we knew how those things interacted.
-It definitely got better as we got through more quests, but it still wasn’t a smooth experience during the sixth game.
+It got better as we got through more quests, but it still wasn’t a smooth experience during the sixth game.
 We got through six games because we did like the story it was telling and all of the new monsters that were popping up, but I don’t think we’ll be getting this one back to the table anytime soon.

 Now, with all of that being said, I can totally see why so many people love this game.
-Some will not mind learning as they go and memorizing all of those interactions, and I’m sure this game is going to be much easier for people to learn if they have a ton of experience with more complex dungeon crawls.
+Some will not mind learning as they go and memorizing all of those interactions, and I’m sure this game is going to be much easier for people to learn if they have a ton of experience with more complex dungeon crawlers.

 While Sword & Sorcery is not a game for me and my group, I can definitely see it being a hit with others.
-If you like dungeon crawls and/or fantasy themes, I do recommend at least testing this one out to see if it’s for you.
+If you like dungeon crawlers and/or fantasy themes, I do recommend at least testing this one out to see if it’s for you.

 Thanks for taking the time to read our Sword & Sorcery review!

 Be sure to also take a look at our Best Cooperative Board Games list and other rankings.